Type 38 75 mm field gun: Design

 The Type 38 75 mm field gun was a thoroughly conventional design for its day, complete with crew seats on the gun shield and a solid box trail.
 It had a hydrospring recoil system, interrupted screw type breechblock, and a 1/16-inch gun shield.

-At some point prior to the Second Sino-Japanese War (sources differ as to when) the Type 38 was extensively modified.
+Many Type 38 field guns were extensively modified at the Osaka arsenal between 1926 and 1935.
 The piece was trunnioned forward and equilibrators were added to compensate for muzzle heaviness.
 It was given a hollow box trail that allowed elevation to 43°.
 The new version was called the "improved Type 38".
 Some 400 units were produced in Japan, and it is unclear exactly how many Type 38s were upgraded to the improved version.
-However, both types were still in service in limited numbers by the start of World War II, despite efforts to replace the design with the Type 90 75 mm field gun.
+However, both types were still in service by the start of World War II, despite efforts to replace the design with the Type 90 75 mm field gun.

 The Type 38 75 mm field gun (improved) was capable of firing high-explosive, armor-piercing warhead, shrapnel, incendiary, smoke and illumination and gas shells.

+Shaped charge anti-tank rounds were developed specifically for the Type 38 75mm field gun during World War II, however, it is unclear if the HEAT round actually entered service before the end of the war.